Ryan Holiday: Life Is Too Short to Be a Bootlicker

 And frankly, the current map is favorable to Republicans, in my opinion.

-You know, the way that it shook out, there are a couple different maps last time.
+The way that it shook out, there are a couple different maps last time.

-I was nerding out on this at the time, and they ended up with a map that was, I think, the maybe the most or second most favorable out of the options to the Republicans.
+I was nerding out on this at the time, and they ended up with a map that was, I think, maybe the most or second most favorable out of the options to the Republicans.

 So Colorado can do a mid-decade redistricting, but they got to put it on the ballot like California.
 They don't have a 2025 option to do that.